 As an expat, you need to organise certain registrations and insurances upon moving to Belgium.
-Brussels-based expat Salvatore explains what to prepare in advance to ease the stress of your Belgian move.
+We explain what to prepare to ease the stress of the move.

 When moving abroad, it’s easy to feel overwhelmed by the numerous priorities that demand attention and time.
-In Belgium, there are certain registrations and insurances that are mandatory for foreigners planning to live in Belgium long-term, including certain aspects that need to be arranged from your first week of arrival.
+If you are moving to Belgium, there are certain registrations and insurances that are mandatory for foreigners planning to live there long-term.
+This includes certain aspects that need to be arranged from your first week of arrival.

 As an experienced expat with more than 12 years abroad, Salvatore Orlando, the head of expatriates at BNP Paribas Fortis, understands the strain associated with settling into a foreign environment.
 “I have had to set up in several countries, and it’s never easy,” he says.

-Below he shares the top four processes an expat needs to arrange when arriving to Belgium – plus insight on what can be prepared in advance to make your first steps in Belgium less chaotic.
+Below he shares the key processes an expat needs to arrange when moving to Belgium – plus insight on what can be prepared in advance to make your first steps in Belgium less chaotic.